 |---|---|

 | 1.
-Context | Analyzes the repo, generates an editable threat model |
+Context | Analyzes the repository, generates an editable threat model |

 | 2.
 Prioritization | Categorizes findings by confidence and severity |